Driving NHTSA 20 Cues

 1. The Horizontal Gaze Nystagmus Test: This will involve an officer asking a driver to follow an object with his or her eyes.
 The officer will move this object, asking the driver to look left and right.
 This test is designed to detect nystagmus, which is an involuntary jerking of the eyes as a person’s gaze travels to the side.
 Nystagmus is an indicator of intoxication.

-2. The Walk and Turn Test: This will involve an officer give a suspect the task of walking a short distance, turning around and returning.
+2. The Walk and Turn Test: This will involve an officer giving a suspect the task of walking a short distance, turning around and returning.
 The officer will give a series of directions (including how many steps to take, the length of each step and the process for turning around).
 This test is designed to evaluate performance when “attention is divided”; that is an individual must exhibit balance and dexterity (stumbling or any other off-balance sign is an indicator of intoxication) as well as mental clarity (the ability to remember and follow the officer’s directions).

 3. The One Leg Stand Test: During this test, an officer will instruct a suspect to raise a foot for a set period of time, look at the raised foot, then return the foot to the ground.
 Just like with the walk and turn test, the ultimate goal of this test is to evaluate performance when an individual’s attention is divided.